smackjax/ezee-ajax-phpmailer/README.md

     'fail_on_value_overload' => false,

     // Required posted keys and values
+    // If required value is set to null, the received value can be anything(*anything but null).
     'required_values' => [
-        // If required value is set to null, the key value can be anything 'name' => null,
+        // e.g., the 'name' key could hold a number, or text 'name' => null,
         // For clarity: this would be like a text box with
         // the 'name' set to 'two-plus-two' and value set to '4'